For the King II: Gameplay

 After the queen from For the King turns evil, adventurers set out to defeat her.
 For the King II is a tactical role-playing game with turn-based combat.
 It has roguelite elements, such as a procedurally-generated map and permadeath.
 Combat takes place on a grid, similar to digital tabletop, and there can be up to four members in each party.
 There are two rows for each side, allowing weaker characters to hide behind someone with a shield.
 The difficulty is customizable, but losing causes players to restart the game.
 Points accrued during gameplay allow players to unlock new content for their next game.

 Development

 Vancouver-based developer IronOak Games was influenced by Dungeons & Dragons.
-They wanted to implement something similar to the wonder of finding a new magic item and figuring how its powers.
 They also wanted to make the sequel more plot-oriented and emphasize emergent gameplay.
 Curve Games released it for Windows on November 2, 2023.
-Ports for PlayStation 5, Xbox One, and Xbox Series X/S are scheduled to be released on December 12, 2024.
+Ports for PlayStation 5, Xbox One, and Xbox Series X/S were released on December 12, 2024.